reactivesw/customer-web/README.md

 > e-commerce web frontend.

 ## Setup
 The application reads backend Rest API URL and other configuration parameters such as Google client Id from the host's operating system envirnoment.
 Please check [`config/prod.env.js`](./config/prod.env.js) for all environment variable names.
-Replaced them in [dev.env.js](config/dev.env.js) if you want specify a different value in develop environment.
+Replace them in [dev.env.js](config/dev.env.js) if you want specify a different value in develop environment.

 Some enviornment variable names are: